juntakata/docs/azure-active-directory/assign-directory-role-to-service-principal.md

 Connect-AzAccount -ServicePrincipal -TenantId $tenantId -CertificateThumbprint <thumbprint>
 ```

-## Assign directory roles to a service principal
+## Assign directory roles

 A service principal has no directory role by default.
 The Directory Reader role is restrictive, with read-only access.

 ```powershell
 # Install Azure AD PowerShell